Canada LMIA - Labour Market Impact Assessment - 101

 1. Low-Wage LMIA This stream is used if the salary offered to a temporary foreign worker is below a provincial or territorial median hourly wage.
 The skill type of the position is not relevant.
 The only thing that is relevant in this case is if the median wage for the position and the wage being offered is below the provincial median wage.

 2. High-Wage LMIA This stream is used if the wage offered to a temporary foreign worker is at or higher than a provincial or territorial median hourly wage.
 Again, the only thing that is relevant in this case is if the median wage for the position and the wage being offered is above the provincial median wage.

-3. Permanent Residency Supporting LMIA Only for high skill positions that fall under Skill Type 0, A and B in the National Occupational Classification (NOC).
-This does not preclude low-wage positions, just low skill.
+3. Permanent Residency Supporting LMIA Only for high skill positions that fall under TEER 0, 1, 2 or 3 in the National Occupational Classification (NOC).
+This does not preclude low-wage positions, just lower skilled positions in TEERs 4 and 5.
 A position that falls into a NOC A or B may have an associated wage that is less than the provincial median wage which lets that job fall into a low-wage position.
-However, it is still a high-skill, 0, A or B NOC and therefore qualifies as a PR supporting position.
+However, it is still a high-skill, TEER 0, 1, 2 or 3 NOC and therefore qualifies as a PR supporting position.

 Median Wage, Low and High-Wage LMIAs